petergoes/petergoes.nl/content/blog/differentiate-ssr-states-in-a-web-component/index.md

 If you compare this flow to the workflow of enhancing html client side, my process enhances the component too early.
 As long as the client does not have the JavaScript downloaded, **the components html is enhanced, but does not have JavaScript yet to back it up**.
 That is the "semi-enhanced experience" Harmen is talking about.

+Another thing that is quite different compared to the enhancer pattern, is that by using Vue or React, JavaScript is your templating language.
+Where on a typical server rendered site, the html would be written in php, nunjucks or something else.
+In that case JavaScript is only run client side and is only used to add behaviour.
+In the way I try to render a Web Component server side, I also use it as the templating language to create the html.

-How does a front-end framework like Vue handle this?
+How does a front-end framework like Vue handle the issue of the "semi-enhanced experience"?
 Why did I not encounter this issue more often before?

 ## Life cycle methods in Vue